 - Click on the volume icon in the menu bar and allow a few moments for the list to populate fully

-- Select your AirPods if they are now shown
+- Select your AirPods if they show up

 - Wait for the tone to sound in your AirPods, confirming the connection

 AirPod iCloud Syncing Issues

 If you experience trouble getting your AirPods and iCloud to sync on your Mac or iDevice, try logging out of iCloud and then log back into iCloud.
 This action usually solves any syncing issue.

 Other syncing issues include only getting one AirPod to work at a time.
 Our readers tell us that their AirPods seem fine for the first 24-48 hours with both working.